Chang (April) Shu

 James is a first year master’s student in Biostatistics at USC with a background in Biotechnology.
 His research interests include the application of AI and computational biology to address public health challenges.
 In his previous work, he developed a Python-based pipeline for ChIP-Seq data analysis.
 He is passionate about leveraging biostatistics and AI to explore health disparities and enhance preventive healthcare strategies.

-Undergraduate Student in Computer Science
+Master's Student in Computer Science